CircuitReeRUG/platrix/README.md

 ## Endpoints

-When interacting with the API through WS, just remove the leading `/` from the endpoint and send it as a message, should work the exact same way.
+When interacting with the API through WS, just prepend the endpoint with `/ws` and use the WebSocket protocol.

 ### /getMatrix